 From Elvis Presley to B.B.
-King, Justin Timberlake to Otis Reading, Memphis is among the most important and defining sites in the history of American art.
-The Crosstown community is filled with that historic sense of creative pride and a commitment to the arts is one of the project’s defining elements.
-The Crosstown Arts project (LINK) is generating important dialogue around community building through ventures like film screenings, urban ballets, public art exhibitions, lectures and food festivals.
+King, Justin Timberlake to Otis Redding, Memphis is among the most important and defining places in the history of American art.
+The Crosstown community is proud of its creative roots, and a commitment to the arts is one of the project’s defining elements.
+The Crosstown Arts project is generating important dialogue around community building through ventures like film screenings, urban ballets, public art exhibitions, lectures and food festivals.
 It is a central site for discussion about city building and sustainability, health and economic prosperity.
 Overall, Crosstown is demonstrating the potential of regenerative design not just through the building and its immediate site, but to the broader communities of Memphis.

 - Project facts